pip-services/pip-services-docs/content/en/net/commons/run/opener.md

 ### Static methods

 #### IsOpen
-Checks if all components are opened.
+Checks if all components are open.

 To be checked, components must implement the [IOpenable](../iopenable) interface.
 If they don't, the call to this method returns true.